muratk3n/thirdwave/en/README.md

 tech.
 The singular Speaker of the House in front of a chatroom changes nothing.
 If anything you have overloaded this person, with bunch of unnecessary input which adds to the noise not signal.
-Chatroom is full of trollers, they are jump and down and screaming "his ears look FUNNNYYYY!", things like that, it is a mess.
+Chatroom is full of trollers, they are jumping and down and screaming "his ears look FUNNNYYYY!", things like that, it is a mess.

 Bro I am Toffler's best student.
 THE ONE TRUE HEIR.
 You could say the